albertomh/djereo/docs/src/featurelist.md

 configuration to have the `ruff` pre-commit hook enforce a ban on importing the `settings` module directly.
 It suggests that you use `from django.conf import settings` instead as this is safer and avoids complications if `override_settings` is used in tests.

+## Postgres database

+`djereo` projects are configured to use a `postgres` database out-of-the-box.

+This can easily be switched to use a SQLite database instead by changing a single line in the dotenv template, `.env.in`.

+### Set up & tear down scripts

+The `db/` directory contains the following database scripts:

+- `set_up.sql` creates a postgres user and database with the same name as the project.
+- `tear_down.sql` undoes `set_up.sql` and removes the database and user.

+Django's default test database behaviour (creating a new database with a name formed by prepending the name of the default database with `test_`) is left as-is.

+### Database connection string

+The database connection is configured in `settings.py` using the `environs` package's 'Django database URL' extension.
+That is, as a single database connection string that is located in `.env` as the environment variable `DATABASE_URL`.

 ## Third-party packages